bowlercbtlabs/Ansible-GNS3-Lab-Setup-part-1-GNS3-VMWare-Workstation-Ubuntu-and-Cisco-IOS-Install-/README.md

 - Download and install Ubuntu
 - Download and install the Cisco IOS Image inside GNS3
 - Connect the Ubuntu VM to the Cisco Routers inside GNS3
-- In part 2 we will install Ansible and check connectivity to our hosts
+- In part 2 we will install Ansible on the Ubuntu Server and verify connectivity to our hosts